konsim83/PythonFiredrake_SS19_Demo/README.md

 Follow Firedrake's [installation instructions](https://www.firedrakeproject.org/download.html).
 It will install Firedrake in the folder where you run it from and build it in a virtual environment so it will not mess with your system.
 The installer may ask you to install missing packages.

-*Note*: On Windows Subsystem for Linux I advise you to use the --minimal-patsc option so that the installation command should look like
+*Note*: On Windows Subsystem for Linux I advise you to use the --minimal-petsc option so that the installation command should look like

 ```
 python3 firedrake-install --minimal-petsc